 Understanding and anticipating the BOS is essential for unlocking new opportunities, improving risk management techniques, or identifying the latest support/resistance levels.

-4. Beating the Odds with Market Structure PRO for TradingView
+5. Beating the Odds with Market Structure PRO for TradingView

 Fortunately, Indicator Vault has developed a powerful solution – The Market Structure PRO for TradingView.
-The technical indicator reveals the most elusive structure breaks with reliable theories, including order blocks.
+The technical indicator reveals the most elusive price structure breaks with reliable theories, including order blocks.

 Here are a few benefits it offers every user: